tyuwen/ChemEx/docs/source/devel/index.rst

 ==================

-This guide provides instructions for setting up an environment for developing nmrglue and an overview of the project layout and contribution process.
+This guide provides instructions for setting up an environment for developing chemex and an overview of the project layout and contribution process.

 Requirements
 ------------

-To create an environment for developing nmrglue the following must be installed and available.
+To create an environment for developing chemex the following must be installed and available.

 * `Numpy <http://numpy.scipy.org>`_